-In accordance with section 773(b)(3) of the Act, we calculated COP based on the sum of the costs of materials and fabrication for the foreign like product, plus amounts for general and administrative expenses and interest expenses.44 As noted above, for Industeel and NLMK Belgium, we examined the cost data and preliminarily determine that our quarterly cost methodology is not warranted.
-Therefore, we applied our standard methodology of using annual costs based on the reported data, as adjusted below.
+In accordance with section 773(b)(3) of the Act, we calculated COP based on the sum of the costs of materials and fabrication for the foreign like product, plus amounts for general and administrative expenses and interest expenses.55 As noted above, we examined Industeel's and NLMK Belgium's cost data and preliminarily determine that our quarterly cost methodology is not warranted.
+Therefore, we applied our standard methodology of using annual average costs based on the reported data, as adjusted below.

-We relied on the COP data submitted by Industeel except as follows:45
+We relied on the COP data submitted by Industeel except as follows:56